 The in-display scanner could be accompanied by a bold new technology that transmits audio through vibrations in the phone's glass panel.
-This comes by way of Korea's ETNews, which claims Samsung may rely on this system to replace the Galaxy S10's front-facing speaker if the company incorporates a truly all-screen design.
+This report also comes by way of ETNews, which claims Samsung may rely on this system to replace the Galaxy S10's front-facing speaker if the company incorporates a truly all-screen design.
 However, the phone could still feature a conventional second speaker along the bottom of the frame.

 Front camera behind display?

-While Samsung's breakthroughs are certainly exciting in that they could potentially spell death for the notch, it is unlikely all of these technologies will debut in the Galaxy S10.
+An assortment of initiatives Samsung is working on for future phones, including Under Panel Sensor technology, presented at an industry conference in China.
+(Credit: Ice Universe)While Samsung's breakthroughs are certainly exciting in that they could potentially spell death for the notch, it is highly unlikely all of these technologies will debut in the Galaxy S10, given how many renders we've seen with the Infinity-O hole-in-screen design for the cameras.
 Rather, they're much more likely to appear in the 2020 Galaxy flagship — something Ice Universe also noted.

-Faster RAM and UFS 3.0 Storage
+Faster RAM and UFS 3.0 storage

 Outside of the requisite improvements to the phone's processor, the Galaxy S10 has been rumored to support faster RAM and storage modules than what is available in most handsets today.